On-Page SEO Checklist: Make Your Blog Posts SEO-Friendly!

 On-Page SEO Checklist 2016

 There is no Ultimate On-Page SEO Checklist.
 Everything you do to increase user’s experience is On-Page SEO (Click to Tweet).
-Here are some practical On-Page SEO strategies and techniques that will help you to get more search engine traffic.
+But there are some practical On-Page SEO strategies and techniques that can help you to get more search engine traffic.

 Before doing anything else, you need to choose a focus keyword.